SHUBHAMspy/react-learning/readme.md

   React then sets a short timeout, and when it expires, runs all the useEffect hooks.
 This step is also known as the "Passive Effects" phase.

-## State
-  State generally refers to the present condition of a system or entity.
-  State and data are confused as one and the same thing or that state translates to data.
-  Though data governs the state or what state will be.But it is not equal to state.

-  In computer science, state is defined by input(here referenced as data), output and the transition

-## Refs
-  The ref is used to return a reference to the element.
-They should be avoided in most cases, however, they can be useful when you need a direct access to the DOM element or an instance of a component.

 # Lifecycle in react
 Every component in react has a lifecycle that it goes through.
 Based on this React has categorized the lifecycle of a component into 3 different phases: